-attack - sets the rate at which the from 1 ms to 34.6 seconds (from zero to peak).
+attack - sets the rate at which the envelope rises after the delay phase, from 1 ms to 34.6 seconds (from zero to peak).

 decay - sets the rate at which the envelope falls after reaching the maximum level in the attack phase, from 1 ms to 34.6 seconds (from peak to zero).